sguox002/leetcode/review/math1.md

     }
 ```

-728. Self Dividing Numbers *
+### 728. Self Dividing Numbers *
-A self-dividing number is a number that is divisible by every digit it contains.
+A self-dividing number is a number that is divisible by every digit it contains.<br/>
 just using brutal force
 ```cpp
     vector<int> selfDividingNumbers(int left, int right) {